FelixOnline/v2/content/articles/2017-6-2-are-we-medicalising-personality.md

 Given that so much mental health research is done by pharmaceutical companies trying to flog you mood adjusting drugs, does it not seem a bit sinister that we’re rushing to medicalise normalcy?
 It’s now normal to be diagnosed with depression following a bereavement, where in the past it would have been a given that you were grieving.
 If a diagnosis helps you get support, then I’m all for it, but all too often it makes people think that there is something wrong with them, and it starts an endless cycle of depression that can be hard to break.

 It's really important to be able to recognise and talk about problems that we are experiencing, and familiarity with the vocabulary to do so is an important first step.
 But in a world where the numbers of people who claim to be suffering increases with the numbers of words we have for a problem, we should be cautious in applying these definitions to ourselves.
-Self\-improvement is always a good thing, but sometimes instead of looking to cure ourselves from the pathology of personality, we should accept our individual differences and celebrate them.
+Self-improvement is always a good thing, but sometimes instead of looking to cure ourselves from the pathology of personality, we should accept our individual differences and celebrate them.